ClinWise/release-scribe/README.md

 2. Publish: Once the PR is merged, the action automatically updates the root CHANGELOG.md, creates a new Git tag, and publishes a polished GitHub Release.

 Key Features:
-- 🔄 Automated Versioning: Leverages changesets to manage package versions.
+- 🚀 **Turborepo-Optimized**: High-speed CI leveraging Turborepo's caching and task orchestration.
-- ✨ Rich Changelogs: Uses git-cliff to generate detailed changelogs from Conventional Commits.
+- 🔄 **Automated Versioning**: Leverages changesets to manage package versions across the monorepo.
-- 👀 Reviewable Release Notes: The "preview" changelog in the PR ensures transparency and quality control before a release goes live.
+- ✨ **Rich Changelogs**: Uses git-cliff to generate detailed changelogs from Conventional Commits.
-- 🚀 Zero-Config Goal: Designed to work out-of-the-box for most standard setups.
+- 👀 **Reviewable Release Notes**: The "preview" changelog in the PR ensures transparency and quality control before a release goes live.
-- 🌳 Monorepo-Ready: Inherits changesets' excellent support for monorepos.
+- 🌳 **Monorepo-Ready**: Inherits changesets' excellent support for monorepos.

-> Bonus: Prisma Support
+> **Bonus: Prisma Support**
 >
 > This workflow includes caching and generation steps for Prisma clients, demonstrating how to integrate database-related tasks into your CI/CD pipeline.
 >